 - You can thicken the sauce more quickly by transferring it from the slow cooker to a medium saucepan.
 Whisk in the slurry, and then cook on the stovetop over medium heat, stirring often until the sauce thickens, 5 to 10 minutes.
 (If your slow cooker insert is stovetop safe, you can remove it from the slow cooker and place it directly on the burner, but do not do this unless you are POSITIVE your insert is stovetop safe or it may crack).

-- For directions on using chicken thighs, chicken legs, or cooking this recipe in an Instant Pot, please reference the blog post above.
+- For directions on using chicken thighs or chicken legs, please reference the blog post above.

 - Feel free to double this recipe to feed a larger group.
 You may need to adjust the cooking time accordingly.